jquad-group/pipeline-trigger-operator/README.md

 ## Example 1: Build a microservice and create the microservice image on git push on the master branch

-1. Create the example namespace `jq-example-namespace`.
+1. Create the example namespace `jq-example-git`.
 In this namespace are deployed all the examples:

- `kubectl create ns jq-example-namespace`
+ `kubectl create ns jq-example-git`

 2. Deploy the `gitrepository.yaml`.
 The `GitRepository` resource clones a branch for given git repository:

 ```
 $ kubectl apply -f examples/create-pipeline-on-git-push/gitrepository.yaml
-$ kubectl describe gitrepository microservice-code-repo -n jq-example-namespace
+$ kubectl describe gitrepository microservice-code-repo -n jq-example-git
 Name:         microservice-code-repo
-Namespace:    jq-example-namespace
+Namespace:    jq-example-git
 ...
 Events:
   Type    Reason  Age   From               Message